chowie/jquery-chuckfu-emailer/README.md

 TODO
 -----

-This is, by no means, not a comprehensive todo list, but just a place to get started.
+This is not a comprehensive todo list, but just a place to get started.

 - Convert project to [jquery-boilerplate][]
 - Write email in markdown with preview